 You need an acceptable photo ID to request an absentee ballot and vote.
 If you had a photo ID when you were incarcerated, you will have to ask the staff of the institution to make a copy of that ID for you.
-If you do not already have an acceptable photo ID, and cannot obtain one, you will not be able to vote.
+If you do not already have an acceptable photo ID, and cannot leave the institution to obtain one, you will not be able to vote.